-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549

-FORM 10-Q

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+FORM 10-Q QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES X EXCHANGE ACT OF 1934

-For the quarterly period ended December 31, 2010
+For the quarterly period ended March 31, 2011

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 333-88480

-OHR PHARMACEUTICAL, INC.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-489 5th Avenue, 28th Floor New York, NY 10017 (Address of principal executive offices)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes 🗵 No 🗆

-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this Chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer", "accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act

-Large accelerated filer Non-accelerated filer (Do not check if smaller reporting company)
+OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES П EXCHANGE ACT OF 1934 For the transition period from Commission File Number: 333-88480 OHR PHARMACEUTICAL, INC. (Exact name of registrant as specified in its charter) Delaware 90-0577933 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 489 5th Avenue, 28th Floor New York, NY 10017 (Address of principal executive offices) (212)682-8452 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this Chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company X Do not check if smaller reporting company